google/evojax/README.md

 Moreover, with multiple GPUs/TPUs, EvoJAX can further speed up the mentioned work almost linearly.
 We also show that the modular design of EvoJAX allows its components to be used independently -- in this case it is possible to use only the ES algorithms from EvoJAX while leveraging one's own training loops and environment implantation.

-*In this last category, we go beyond simple illustrations and show examples of novel tasks that are more practical and attractive to researchers in the genetic and evolutionary computation area, with the goal of helping them try out ideas in EvoJAX.*

 ## Disclaimer
 This is not an official Google product.